Corporate Governance Disclosures

 5. Maintain the Board as a Well-Functioning, Balanced Team Led by the Chair

-The Board currently comprises the executive chairman, Gordon Watt and one non-executive director, Randal MacDonnell who receive high quality information in a regular manner to facilitate proper assessment of the matters requiring a decision or insight.
+The Board currently comprises the executive chairman, Gordon Watt and two non-executive directors, Randal MacDonnell and Tim Williams who receive high quality information in a regular manner to facilitate proper assessment of the matters requiring a decision or insight.
 Randal MacDonnell acts as Senior Independent Director.
-The Board does not comply with the requirement of the Code to have at least two non-executive directors, but the Board intends, at an appropriate time in the future when the Company is in a position to afford a further non-executive director, to make such an appointment.

 The Chairman has regular meetings with the managing directors and boards of the Group’s subsidiary companies.
 The Chairman holds regular update meetings with each Director to ensure they are performing as they are required.